 Aspiring nurses have multiple factors in their favor to achieve career success.
 According to the Bureau of Labor, employment of registered nurses is projected to grow 19 percent from 2012 to 2022, due to the advances in technology, a growing aging population, and an increased emphasis on preventative care.

-The Institute of Medicine recommends that 80 percent of the nursing workforce should have a baccalaureate degree by 2020, making Registered Nurse to Bachelor of Science in Nursing (RN-BSN) and Master of Science in Nursing (MSN) programs an ideal way to meet new demands and advance their career.
+The Institute of Medicine recommends that 80 percent of the nursing workforce should have a baccalaureate degree by 2020, making the Master of Science in Nursing (MSN) program an ideal way to meet new demands and advance their career.

 Returning to school for a nursing degree can be a significant expense.
 Fortunately, government and non-profit organizations provide a bounty of nursing scholarship resources worth exploring to help with the financial aspect of nursing school.

 It may be difficult to know how finding nursing scholarship programs.
 A great place to begin is through the Federal Student Aid program, provided by the U.S. Department of Education.
 This agency provides more than $150 billion annually in scholarships and grants to college students.

 Nursing students can submit a Free Application for Federal Student Aid (FAFSA), which assesses your eligibility for school and private financial help.
 It's often a pre-requisite for other financial opportunities.
 For example, you must also fill out a FAFSA form before applying for a Pell Grant.
 Regardless of a nursing student's age, grades, or financial situation, the Federal Student Aid program encourages all students to complete a FAFSA for the reason that students may qualify for more than they expect.